FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/guardian-project.md

 created-on: 2023-06-30T16:02:19.861Z
 updated-on: 2023-06-30T16:02:19.879Z
 published-on: 2023-06-30T16:02:19.892Z
+description:
-blurb: This project between FFDW and the Guardian Project is aimed at breaking down the notion that centralization is a necessary requirement for providing meaningful security and authentication for content veracity and distribution.
+  This project between FFDW and the Guardian Project is aimed at breaking down the notion that centralization is a necessary requirement for providing meaningful security and authentication for content veracity and distribution.
   It incorporates decentralized storage and communication technology into